 - Entertaining Games (and printable soup bar signs)

 1. Use Small Bowls or Mugs

-Use small bowls or mugs to encourage sampling of various flavors of soup.
+Use small bowls or mugs to encourage the sampling of various soup flavors.
 It will be fun for the guests to be able to sample them and go back for more of their favorite ones.